meumobi/infomobi-v2/README.md

 - important communications (news or event) can be delivered by mobile push notification
 - role specific targeting: define groups and restrict access to specific content based on these groups

-GIve organization the ability to manage content, users and customize interface through the cloud CMS [meumobi].
+Give organization the ability to manage content, users and customize interface through the cloud CMS [meumobi].

-> Streamline Internal Communications and Increase Employee Engagement, put CImobi in the pocket of your employees.
+> Streamline Internal Communications and Increase Employee Engagement,&nbsp;put CImobi in the pocket of your employees.

-This text you see here is *actually* written in Markdown!
-To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.

 Version
 ----